- American Physical Society Sites

 - Policy & Advocacy

 - Become a Member

 The membership of the Committee on Fellowship consists of the Vice President and three (3) persons selected by the Committee on Committees and appointed by the President-Elect to staggered three-year terms.
 The APS Vice President serves as Chair.
 The Committee solicits nominations, reviews the recommendations of the Division, Topical Group, and Forum Fellowship Committees, and reviews the qualifications of all candidates for election to Fellowship.
 It also considers appeals of rejection of candidates for advancement to Fellowship.
 The APS Fellowship Committee reviews and approves the recommended nominees submitted by the Unit Fellowship Committees, and submits them to the APS Council of Representatives for election.

-Candidates for Fellowship must have been a member in good standing on January 1 of the year preceding their nomination.
+Candidates for Fellowship must be an APS member in good standing at the time of nomination submission.
 The number of recommended nominees in each year may not exceed one-half percent of the then current membership of the Society, excluding student members.